Unboxed-Software/solana-course/content/deserialize-custom-data.md

 )
 ```

-And, when there are multiple accounts per user, a program may use one or more additional seeds to create and identify accounts.
+Also, when there are multiple accounts per user, a program may use one or more additional seeds to create and identify accounts.
 For example, in a note-taking app there may be one account per note where each PDA is derived with the user’s public key and the note’s title.

 ```tsx
 const [pda, bump] = await web3.PublicKey.findProgramAddress(